marvinlemos/r-regression-tutorial/README.md

 # r-regression-tutorial

-This a step-by-step guide to linear regression using R programming language.
+This project shares some tutorials about linear regression using R programming language.

-The online tutorial can be found [HERE](http://rpubs.com/marvinlemos/regression-tutorial).
+The online tutorials can be found [HERE](http://rpubs.com/marvinlemos).